Kris0096/hello-world/readme.txt

 Hello!
 Im just learning to work with git and cli at the same time!
+What a great day